 This resulted in:

-This comes in at 1927 bytes, or 1.9kB.
+bytes, or 1.9kB.
 As you can see, it’s blocky and the text is not so easy to read.
 The colours seem reasonably vibrant, although jaunting given their blocked nature.

 The smallest compression I could create was: